East Kent Hospitals' counselling and support services for cancer patients

 What support is available?

-There are many support services available for patients and carers.
-First and foremost, your GP, clinical nurse specialist, or healthcare professional can assess your needs and may be able to offer practical advice and support.
+First and foremost, your GP, clinical nurse specialist, or healthcare professional can assess your needs.
+They may be able to offer practical advice and support.

-They may recommend options such as guided self-help or exercise therapy.
-However, if you and your healthcare professional feel it is appropriate, there are also a range of telephone and face-to-face options also available to you.
+If you and your healthcare professional feel it is needed, there are also a range of telephone and face-to-face options available.

 Services available for families and carers